Steps to Adoption

 When an online application is received, you will receive an autoreply confirming receipt.
 It could then take a few days to be contacted by a volunteer to discuss the specifics of your application.

 - Vet Check: We will check your veterinary references.
 Please include all veterinarians used over the past 5-10 years on your application even if you have not owned a dog, you have moved or your pet has died.

 - Yard Photographs: You will hear from the adoption coordinator assigned to you when a successful vet check has been completed or if we have questions.
-The adoption coordinator assigned to your application will then request a complete set of photos giving a 360 degree view of your yard, fencing, gates and latches.
+The adoption coordinator assigned to your application will then request a complete set of photos or videos giving a 360 degree view of your yard, fencing, gates and latches.